 Mike has been at the forefront of endurance mountain biking since the sport was invented.
 He’s best known as a pioneer in winter racing and self supported expeditions on Alaska’s Iditarod trail.
 Mike lives in Grand Junction Colorado, builds beautiful custom wheels and consumes more Mike & Ike’s per year than the average gang of 12 yr olds.
 Mike sets exacting standards for his equipment, which helps us build better gear.
 Follow his ventures at Big Wheel Building.

 Ali loves the cold.
 She is an ice core scientist, which involves long months of living in a tent and drilling ice cores in places like Antarctica, Alaska, Ellesmere Island, and Greenland.
-When she’s not busy shivering for science she seeks out the cold for fun, guiding expeditions to major peaks in the Andes, Alaska, and the Himalaya.
 She led the first all-women’s ascent of Pinnacle Peak (6955m) in the Indian Himalaya, led pioneering first all-female ascents on mixed routes in the Central Alaska Range, and recently skied Tajikistan’s border with Afghanistan, China, and Kyrgyzstan (yup, in winter).
-The recipient of AAC climbing awards, most recently the Mugs Stump and John Lauchlan Awards, she has only just begun cold mountain exploration by bike.
-When skis aren’t on her feet, axes not in hand, Ali races in Ironmans, catches lobsters, plays the mirror game with her identical twin sister, and generally makes the rest of us feel equal parts inspired and lazy.
+The recipient of AAC climbing awards, the Mugs Stump and John Lauchlan Awards, she has only just begun cold mountain exploration by bike.
+When skis aren’t on her feet, Ali races in Ironmans, catches lobsters, plays the mirror game with her identical twin sister, and generally makes the rest of us feel equal parts inspired and lazy.

 We all have things that make us get up in the morning.
 Annie’s excitement is for what is out there, what the next bit of trail might bring, what the view from over there may look like and wondering how deep the next bog is?
 Whilst this often leads to more bikepushing than bikepacking, it frequently means finding herself in amazing places.
 Throwing a packraft into the mix has opened up a new world of ancient trails, long forgotten since roads replaced boats.
 In her everyday life she tries to infect young people with the wonders of the outdoors and occasional type two fun.
 Find her on instagram @a_girl_outside.